PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: Introduction

-To the best of our knowledge, no existing edge-based ASR work can meet all the above needs yet, as summarized in Table \ref{tab:p-whisper-comparison}.
-Therefore, we propose a novel ASR framework, called PI-Whisper, in this work to tackle these three challenges.
-Our framework is built on an existing ASR backbone, such as Whisper \citep{radford2022robust} or WhisperX \citep{bain23_interspeech}, but augments it with LoRA profile libraries and an optional classifier.
+In this work, we propose a novel ASR system design, \textit{PI-Whisper}, to tackle these three challenges.
+As shown in Fig. \ref{fig:arch}, our system augments existing ASR frameworks with Low-Rank Adaptation (LoRA) profile libraries and an optional classifier.
 The LoRA profile library is a set of LoRA profiles organized by grouped speaker characteristics.
-During fine-tuning toward downstream tasks, these LoRA profiles are trained separately from ASR, and they are added and updated incrementally, providing a unique opportunity for the framework to adaptively customize its capabilities based on speakers' characteristics.
+During fine-tuning toward downstream tasks, these LoRA profiles are trained separately from ASR, and they are added and updated incrementally, providing a unique opportunity for the system to adaptively customize its capabilities based on speakers' characteristics.
 During inference, the dynamic merging of LoRA profiles before loading them onto the base ASR model can provide a fine-grained ASR service based on the speaker's unique characteristics.
-When the speaker's characteristics are unknown during inference, our classifier will provide an automated identification of speakers' characteristics so that PI-Whisper can optimally choose the right set of LoRA profiles for ASR customization.
-Though each technique by itself may not be new, their combination to address the unique edge-ASR challenges is novel in our view.
+When the speaker's characteristics are unknown during inference, a classifier will provide an automated identification of speakers' characteristics so that PI-Whisper as a system can optimally choose the proper set of LoRA profiles for ASR customization.